beshu-tech/readonlyrest-docs/kibana.md

 1. Come up with a string of at least 32 characters length or more to be used as the shared cookie encryption key, called `cookiePass`.
 2. Open up `conf/kibana.yml` and add:
     * `readonlyrest_kbn.cookiePass: "generatedStringIn1step"` (example: "12345678901234567890123456789012")
+    * `readonlyrest_kbn.cookieName` (custom cookie name - this property is optional, if not specified default cookie name would be `rorCookie`)
     * `readonlyrest_kbn.store_sessions_in_index: true` (enable session storage in index)
     * `readonlyrest_kbn.sessions_index_name: "someCustomIndexName"` (index name - this property is optional, if not specified default index would be `.readonlyrest_kbn_sessions`)
     * `readonlyrest_kbn.sessions_refresh_after: 1000` (time in milliseconds, describes how often sessions should be fetched from ES and refreshed for each node - optional, by default 2 seconds)